 None of this experience, however, seemed of much help.
 I had no clue as to whether I needed to undertake some serious retrenchment, or whether I could continue living as I had been.
 But if I didn’t know the answer, presumably I wasn’t the only one.
 Finding an answer was clearly a worthy topic for some serious research.

-The solution is to obtain optimal limits on the amount that can be withdrawn each year.
-These limits depend on the remaining value of the assets at that time and the longest that additional withdrawals might be required.
-This solution applies not only to individuals making withdrawals over retirement, but also to the management of the assets in a trust.
-This is a trust for which the beneficiary might be an individual of any age or an organization.
+The solution I developed is called the Retrenchment Rule.
+The Retrenchment Rule obtains optimal limits on the amount that can be withdrawn each year.
+These limits depend on the remaining value of the assets and the longest that additional withdrawals might be required at any time.
+This solution can be used not only by individuals making withdrawals over retirement, but also to manage the assets in a trust This is a trust for which the beneficiary might be an individual of any age, or a nonprofit organization.

 An overview of the solution based on finding optimal limits for the drawdowns that can be made at any time is provided in a paper at this site.
 This paper is called, “Optimal Wealth Drawdowns”.
 It is available by clicking on Decumulation.

-I have also written a book that applies this system to various issues of drawing down assets over retirement.
-This book is called: The Retrenchment Rule: When It’s Too Late to Save More for Retirement.
+Earlier work applying the Retrenchment Rule to drawing down assets over retirement is in a book called: The Retrenchment Rule: When It’s Too Late to Save More for Retirement.
 It is available on Amazon.